propfeds/dance-of-the-pythons/README.md

 # Dance of the Pythons
-A snake-themed roguelike made in Python 3 (with Libtcod & Esper ECS), and no code as of February 2020.
+A snake-themed roguelike made in Python 3, libtcod, snecs, and no code as of February 2020.

 ### Can I play this right now?